 Our report is designed to highlight and explain key issues which we believe to be relevant to the audit including audit risks, the nature, extent and timing of our audit work and the terms of our engagement.
 The audit planning report forms a significant part of our overall communication strategy with the Board of Directors and is designed to promote effective two-way communication throughout the audit process.
-It is important that we maintain effective two-way communication with the Board of Directors throughout the entire audit process so that we may both share timely information.
+It is important that we maintain effective two-way way communication with the Board of Directors throughout the entire audit process so that we may both share timely information.
 We will communicate only those matters of governance interest that come to our attention as a result of the performance of the audit.
-We are not required to design audit procedures for the specific purpose of identifying matters of governance interest.
-The audit process will conclude with a Board of Directors meeting and the preparation of our final report to the Board of Directors.
+We are not required to design audit process will conclude with a Board of Directors meeting and the preparation of our final report to the Board of Directors.